 It means first letting your child know you recognized they were experiencing pain and distress and that you’re sorry to see them hurting so much, that you know that their behavior does not reflect who they really are.
 It means asking if they can tell you what was so upsetting for them in that moment, or moments, leading up to the meltdown.
 Many kids struggle to reflect on what-led-to-what and to articulate this, but that’s fine, by leading with empathy yourself, you are teaching — and reinforcing each time you do it — that despite the hurt their behavior caused, recognizing the feelings of others is still important.

-Eileen Devine, LCSW works in Portland, OR as a therapist supporting parents of children with special needs.
-She is also a consultant for families impacted by FASD and other neurobehavioral conditions through her private practice, FASD Northwest, working with families nationally and internationally.
+Eileen Devine, LCSW a consultant for families all over the world impacted by neurobehavioral conditions.
+She is the founder of The Resilience Room, a close-knit membership community for parents of kids with neurobehavioral conditions.
 She lives with her husband and two amazing kids, one of whom happens to live with FASD.
-For more information, visit fasdnorthwest.com.
+For more information, visit eileendevine.com.